psudmant/RD_pipelines/ref_prep/README.md

 ## RD_setup configuration
-Correctly matching output files with the necessary files for RD_setup can be difficult.
+Correctly matching output files with the necessary files for RD_setup can be tedious.
 To simplify this process, once you have control locations for your reference, you can generate text that can be appended to `config.yaml` in `RD_setup` using `snakemake get_rd_setup_text`.